HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Methodology

-\textbf{Multiple-level Retrieval:} In real-world hardware project issues, user queries always contain rich contextual cues, such as module names, functional descriptions, and sometimes brief code snippets, offering hints for retrieval.
-Specifically, user queries can be used to extract multi-level structural information and then guide the following multiple-level AST retrieval\footnote{Figure \ref{fig:Query Example} in Appendix \ref{app: AST search} demonstrates this through two real-world issues submitted to the CVA6 \cite{zaruba2019cost} and OpenTitan \cite{johnson2018titan} projects, where highlighted hints guide HDL retrieval.}.
+\textbf{Multiple-level Retrieval.} In real-world hardware project issues, user queries always contain rich contextual cues, such as module names, functional descriptions, and sometimes brief code snippets, offering hints for retrieval.
+Therefore, user queries can be used to extract multi-level structural information and then guide the following multiple-level AST retrieval.
 In addition, signal-level flow through DFG retrieval is adopted for code completion and debugging tasks.

 \textbf{AST Retrieval.} HDLxGraph constructs a hierarchical representation of HDL codebases through an AST-based graph, enabling multi-level HDL retrieval as depicted in Figure \ref{fig4:Graph Retrieval}.
 For AST retrieval, we follow three sub-steps: